 “The possibilities with ceramics are endless.”
 To feed the inspiration well, she builds collages on paper, adds doodling and then brings aspects of those things into the clay.
 All the women in her family were involved in fabric arts; knitting, crochet, quilting.
 Binge watching Project Runway on TV in 2009 and seeing them putting together all those materials together reminded her of these women’s influence in her life and her artwork at the time.
 The family textile artists are an ongoing influence, even though they’re gone now.

-She was featured on a PBS TV show which is traveling around the country and now buyers are finding her from other locations.
+She was featured on a PBS TV show which is travelling around the country and now buyers are finding her from other locations.

 The music and tea center, an important spot in a shared work space.